oab1/Tronhead/Readme.md

 ## Credits

-This design was possible because of the work of many other designers/projects:
+This design was possible because of the work and contributinons of many:

 ### Huvud Toolhead PCB
 https://github.com/bondus/KlipperToolboard